NullRebel/nginx_lancache/README.md

    for the local DNS interception - eg. 8.8.8.8 / 8.8.4.4.
 3. On your local DNS server, install the zones listed in the "Intercepted Zones" section above with both base and wildcard A records pointing to the IP address you gave your linux VM.

-## Implementation Method 2 (Local DHCP Option)

-This method is for sites with no onsite DNS server.

-1. Create a linux VM (CentOS was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.
-2. Implement the nginx.conf configuration and change the two "forwarders" locations to an upstream DNS server that you WILL NOT use for the local DNS interception - eg. 8.8.8.8 / 8.8.4.4.
-3. Install "bind" and implement the /etc/named.conf and /etc/named/intercept.zone files.
-Change the DNS forwarders in named.conf to your own forwarders - eg. 8.8.8.8 / 8.8.4.4.
-Edit the /etc/named/intercept.zone file to point to the IP of your linux vm.
-4. On your local DHCP server, change the DNS server option to point to your linux VM.

 ## Design